 - Where the parties fail to provide information to the CMA by the deadline specified in a request for information.

-- If the Secretary of State serves notice that a relevant public interest should be considered (see paragraph 4.3), the CMA can extend the period for its investigation by 20 working days.
+- If the Secretary of State serves notice that a relevant public interest should be considered (see section 14), the CMA can extend the period for its investigation by 20 working days.
 (The Secretary of State, however, is not subject to any specified binding deadline for his or her decision as to whether a second-phase investigation should be opened on public interest grounds.)

-- If the CMA asks the European Commission to review the merger under the EU Merger Regulation (see paragraph 3.9 above).
+- If the CMA asks the European Commission to review the merger under the EU Merger Regulation (see section 1 above).

-In addition, if the parties offer remedies during the first-phase, an additional period for negotiation and finalisation of those remedies will apply – see paragraph 7.2.
+In addition, if the parties offer remedies during the first-phase, an additional period for negotiation and finalisation of those remedies will apply – see section 31.

 The CMA can extend the 24-week period by a further eight weeks for special reasons.
 It can also 'stop the clock' from running if one of the parties to the merger has failed to comply with a formal notice requiring the provision of information and documents or the appearance of witnesses.

 For uncompleted mergers, the CMA can also extend the 24 week period for up to three weeks if the parties indicate that they are considering abandoning the transaction, in order to give the parties time to decide whether or not to do so.